aiddata/geo-datasets/oco2/readme.md

     - After the jobscript is edited, start the job:
         - `qsub jobscript`

-7. CSV files with the results from each stage can be found in the `raw_dir` variable path
+7. CSV files with the results from each stage can be found in the `results` dir within path specified by the `raw_dir` variable